 1. Cruising the backwaters on a houseboat

 Think “Kerala” and automatically the houseboats come to mind.
 They have become somewhat the emblem of the state.
 And rightly so!
 Kerala’s backwaters consist of 38 rivers and 5 big lakes which form a 1500-km long water system.

 I am on a boat cruise along the backwaters of Alleppey, sipping a cold beer on deck, waiting for the cook to prepare tonight’s dinner as I watch the local women do their laundry in the river.
-Water buffalo’s are being herded to the next ricefield and children run along the canals on their way back home from school.
+Water buffalo’s are being herded to the next rice field and children run along the canals on their way back home from school.
 It’s as peaceful as it sounds.
 Despite the fact that there are more than 1500 traditional kettuvallam (or houseboats) cruising the backwaters of Kerala, it never feels crowded on the intriguing network of numerous lakes, lagoons and canals.

 And the comfort you ask?
 No worries, these houseboats are like floating apartments!
 A dining room, bedroom, small kitchen and the deck as your outside terrace, means you have everything you need to unwind and concentrate on the local village life passing by.
 We anchor for the night and watch the sun disappearing behind the horizon.
 Do I really have to leave tomorrow?